-In general, you’re really not going to see your prescription of Armour thyroid play a role in your life insurance application.
+In general, you’re really not going to see your prescription of Armour thyroid play a role in your life insurance application regardless of whether you’re applying for a term life insurance policy or a whole life insurance policy.
 This is because for the most part, Armour thyroid is typically used to help treat hypothyroidism and goiters, two non-life threatening medical conditions.

 About Armour Thyroid.

 Armour thyroid or dried thyroid is a prescription medication that consists of a combination of hormones that are normally produced by the thyroid gland to regulate the body’s energy and metabolism levels.

 Armour thyroid is generally used to treat those who do not produce enough natural hormones on their own.

 A goiter is an enlargement of the thyroid gland.
 It is not cancer, and can occur in a gland that is producing too much hormone (hyperthyroidism), too little hormone (hypothyroidism), or the correct amount of hormone (euthyroidism).

 Additionally, being diagnosed with a goiter, should not have any affect on your life insurance application.

 A condition that results due to an underactive thyroid gland that is characterized by weight gain, a feeling of general lethargy, and an increased susceptibility to “feeling” cold.

 Having a pre-existing condition like a goiter or hypothyroidism that requires the prescription of Armour thyroid should not play a factor in life insurance application.

 You should still be eligible for a “preferred” or “preferred plus” rate class assuming that you don’t have any other pre-existing conditions that could potentially affect your life insurance application.